 This is the actual case that will house all your other parts.
-Consider it your computers house.
+Consider it your computer’s house.
 It will dictate how your machine looks at first glance as well as what and how many parts you can put into your machine.
 Cases range from $30 to astronomical.
-Some people choose to build their own case.
+You may choose to build your own PC case.
 This is usually not cheap or easy!
 Please note that the motherboard also needs to be compatible with your Case.
 In other words if your board will not fit into your case you will have a big problem!
 I have seen this happen by over zealous individuals when they get all excited by how awesome a case looks!

 You have a lot of choices for your case; colors, sizes, number of drive bays, etc. Different motherboards have different designations like ATX, AT, Nano ITX and Mini-ITX and now Pico-ITX.
 These sizes directly correlate to the motherboards that go into them.
 You can see the differences in size of this boards below.

 Most motherboards are built for an ATX case because these are the most popular and standard.
 Most of the PC cases you come across these days are for ATX motherboards.